jlehegaret/cs171-project/process_doc/design_details.md

 ### Timeline

-Timeline needs to represent all easy issues, hard issues, pull requests and the number of lines merged via those pull requests by using different colors.
+The timeline needs to represent all easy issues, hard issues, pull requests and the number of lines merged via those pull requests by using different colors.
 First,  we will present the total amount of issues, pull requests and lines merged (using the simple sunburst view).
 Second, when the user chooses to present specs per working group, the timeline will update accordingly.
 Also, timeline brushing will affect the number of elements shown on the sunburst.

 ## Design Meeting, 4/4/15